4 min read Published December 06, 2025

 When you build on a proprietary platform, you do not own your website.
 You are renting it.

 You cannot download your code.
 You cannot move your site to a faster server.
 If they raise their prices, you pay.
-If they ban your account, you lose everything.
+If they ban your account, you lose everything overnight.

 At WebGlo, we build on open standards (HTML, CSS, Jekyll).
 You own the code.
 You can host it anywhere.
 You are building a digital asset that adds value to your company’s balance sheet, not just paying a monthly rent to a tech giant.